 The daughter looked from the mother, to me, and back to the mother.
-She repeated that name “Yum Yum” and laughed herself hoarse.
-She covered her mouth with both hands, until she bent over in laughter.
+She repeated that name “Yum Yum” and she giggled.
+She covered her mouth with both hands when she giggled, until she bent over in laughter.
 She came back upright, apologized to me for her laughter, and composed herself.
 Her eyes were red and her face was dripping with tears.

 I was laughing throughout.
 Their laughter was infectious, and I thought the name Yum Yum was cute.
 “I take it he’s quite the eater,” I said with laughter while continuing to scratch the pooch behind the ear.

 Throughout all of this laughter, my need to use the facilities arose.
 I had to go to the bathroom soon after I entered their home, and I don’t know if the laughter made it worse, but the biological function became difficult to ignore.

 My first thought was to excuse myself, run home, and use my bathroom with the hope that this family would welcome me back in.
 I already had the woman of the house’s idea for the perfect spice in my stew on my phone, however, and I could think of no reasonable excuse as to why they should invite me into their home again.
 I knew that leaving now, with no answers, only guesses, wouldn’t sit well in my system in the coming weeks, so I decided that breaking the social faux pas of going to the bathroom in another person’s home would be worth it, if I could discover the secret behind the nearly every Saturday dog.